-There many options for sanitary products to use when you have your period.
+There many options for menstrual products to use when you have your period.
 They each differ in price, sustainability and size.
 The best way to find what’s right for you is to choose what feels feels most comfortable.

 Pads are pieces of absorbent material that you stick to the inside of your underwear.
 Some have extra material on the sides (called “wings”) that fold over the edges of your underwear to better hold the pad in place and prevent leakage.
 Pads are disposable and should be changed every 3 to 4 hours.